emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 Next we'll change the implementation of the `ViewAssignmentsMVCRenderCommand`, which is responsible for listing the Assignments, so that it takes the `status` field into account and for the sake of exercise, exposes drafted entities only for the administrators.

-Replace the contents of the <code>com.liferay.training.gradebook.web.portlet.action.ViewAssignmentsMVCRenderCommand</code> class with the code below.
+Replace the contents of the `com.liferay.training.gradebook.web.portlet.action.ViewAssignmentsMVCRenderCommand` class with the code below.
 See the highlighted lines for changes.

 ```java
 package com.liferay.training.gradebook.web.portlet.action;